zcvele/OfficeDocs-SkypeForBusiness/Teams/deploy-small-business.md

 ## Synching your existing calendar with Teams

 Teams is already connected to Exchange for calendaring by default.
 If you use a provider other than Exchange for email and calendaring, you can set up calendar syncing with Teams by connecting your domain.
 This allows you and your users to see all your Teams and other meetings in both calendars.
-It also makes sure that incoming and outgoing Teams meetings aren't missed.
+It also makes sure that incoming and outgoing Teams meetings aren't missed and meeting responses like accepts and declines are received.

-For the best experience, you should connect your business’ domain before you setup calendar syncing.
+For the best experience, you should connect your business’ domain before you set up calendar syncing.
 Follow these steps to set up calendar syncing using the [Integrating your business email with Microsoft Teams](integrating-business-email.md) article.
+Follow these steps to set up syncing between Google Calendar and Teams [Set up calendar syncing with Google Workspace](setup-calendar-syncing-with-google-workspace.md).

 ## Setting up Teams capabilities for your small or medium business